 With everyone shopping, working, and living online these days, online traffic is surging.
 However, it is not only made up of legitimate users.
 Nearly half of all Internet traffic is automated, with a large chunk of this automated traffic being made up of bad bots.

-What are the different ways bad bots can cause havoc?
+What are the different ways malicious bots can cause havoc?

 There are so many problems that bad bots can cause today, including the likes of: